25 June 2015

 American Neo-Noir: The Movie Never Ends, by Alain Silver and James Ursini, is a survey of the neo-noir sub-genre, from the 1960s onwards.
 The term ‘neo-noir’ was first coined by Todd Erickson; he is credited in the acknowledgements, though there are no footnotes or bibliography.
 Interestingly, although Silver and Ursini classify film noir as a style, they regard neo-noir as a genre: “film noir was never a genre but an American film movement that was defined by style as much as content... neo-noir is more genre than movement, a mimicking of the style and content of the classic period”.

-Silver and Ursini's Film Noir: An Encyclopedic Reference To The American Style included an extensive essay on neo-noir, and a truncated version appears in Film Noir: The Encyclopedia.
+Early editions of Silver and Ursini’s film noir encyclopedia included an extensive essay on neo-noir, and a truncated version appears in the fourth edition.
 Silver and Ursini have also co-authored Film Noir (edited by Paul Duncan), the Film Noir Reader series, and The Noir Style.
-They contributed to Film Noir: 100 All-Time Favorites, and recorded DVD commentaries for Call Northside 777, Boomerang!, and Panic In The Streets.

 0 comment(s):